 Figure 9-xx2—SMD Capabilities field format

 The DL Data Forwarding field is set to 1 if forwarding of buffered DL data of a non-AP MLD from the current AP MLD to a target AP MLD is supported by the SMD and is set to 0 otherwise.

-The Timeout Value field contains an unsigned 32-bit integer and it is set to the timeout between the ST preparation response and ST execution request in units of TU.
+(#3915)The Per-AP MLD PTK field is set to 1 if the SMD supports a per-AP MLD PTK and is set to 0 otherwise.The Timeout Value field contains an unsigned 32-bit integer and it is set to the timeout between the ST preparation response and ST execution request in units of TU.
 It is encoded according to the conventions in 9.2.2 (Conventions).

 [TBD other fields for other SMD level capabilities]